 Want to know exactly when that direct deposit gets added to your account balance?
 Well, teens (and many adults) use an app for everything these days.
 But what if your teen's next favorite app teaches them about managing money?
 With the BECU mobile app and online banking, you can do everything from viewing your balances to setting text alerts.
 As digital banking becomes the norm, parents have an opportunity to learn the latest advances from the kids.
 Read about our newest online banking features and how to sign up here.
 Want to know more about our mobile app?
 You can read about that here.

 If your teenager is receiving an allowance, pay them electronically.
 It will force them to routinely check their balances for accurate recordkeeping.
 No matter the balance, the value of having online banking – as well as an effective budgeting app such as BECU's Money Manager -- exceeds any dollar amount.

 The more time your teen has to learn the difference between their available balance and their pending transactions, the less likely they'll be to experience a nonsufficient funds (NSF) transaction as an adult.
 However, if a member does experience an NSF transaction, it's likely to happen the first time in their early 20s.
 Don't panic!
 The important part is learning from the experience and handling it correctly.

-Good financial habits are formed early.
+Good financial habits, like the ones you consider in a new baby budget, are formed early.
 BECU Early Saver accounts are designed for members 17 and under.
 They not only offer a great opportunity to teach kids about saving money, but they also earn a premium rate on the first $500 in deposits.
 Open an Early Saver account and get the opportunity to learn about financial responsibility.
 When more people grow up making better financial decisions, everybody wins.